010-111 exam Format | Course Contents | Course Outline | exam Syllabus | exam Objectives

 constructive feedback during and after exercise.

-F. Recommend exercise progressions to Boost or maintain the clients Synthesis
+F. Recommend exercise progressions to Improve or maintain the clients Synthesis

 fitness level.